emqx/blog/en/202201/testing-mqtt-5-with-the-mqtt-client.md

 ![message box contains the user properties](https://assets.emqx.com/images/d047089b3a9c14b49bc50e03a360a5cc.png)

-With MQTT X's support for user properties, it can help developers quickly verify and test the function of the MQTT 5.0 user properties, thereby improving the efficiency of development and use.
+With MQTTX's support for user properties, it can help developers quickly verify and test the function of the MQTT 5.0 user properties, thereby improving the efficiency of development and use.

 ### Request Response